osamasalem/osamasalem.github.io/content/blog/unsafe-rust.md

 Memory-safe languages are not a new idea.
 What Rust did was shift the cost of enforcing safety from post-production (runtime crashes, CVEs, etc.) to pre-production (compile-time errors).
 That’s not perfection—but it’s a major leap forward.

 What Rust aims to achieve is the ability to write a vast sea of everyday, traditionally tasks like database access, file I/O, and network communication—safely, without touching unsafe at all.
 And when you truly need low-level access—say, to the operating system, hardware, or specialized performance-critical code—you isolate that logic into small islands of unsafe.
 It’s a model that preserves safety where it’s feasible, and gives you control only where it's absolutely necessary.

-Elegant, isn’t it?
+But always, if you are on land, ships is not for you.